gatsbyjs/gatsby/docs/tutorial/building-a-theme.md

 ## Set up to create data-driven pages

-To actually create pages, we'll need to:
+To actually create pages, you'll need to:

 - Define the "Event" type
 - Define resolvers for custom fields on the "Event" type